 There's more...

 In step 2, you view the configuration file.
 This file contains two sets of settings.
 The first creates the module deny list, and the other sets the starting execution policy.
-You can use Set-ExecutionPolicy cmdlet to change the execution policy, in which case PowerShell writes an updated version of this file reflecting the updated execution policy.
+You can use the Set-ExecutionPolicy cmdlet to change the execution policy, in which case PowerShell writes an updated version of this file reflecting the updated execution policy.
 The module deny list in this configuration file contains the three module names whose contents are known not to work in PowerShell 7, as you saw in earlier recipes in this chapter.

 As you can see in step 4 and step 5, you can import modules that are not compatible with.NET Core.
 The result is that, although you can import a non-compatible module, the commands in that module are not likely to work as expected.
 And when they fail, the error message is cryptic and not directly actionable.